rafal-szypulka/b2m-nodejs-v2/docs/monitoring.md

    res.end(Prometheus.register.metrics())
  })
 ```

-Test the application locally:
+3).
+Rebuild you app container

 ```
-cd ~/b2m-nodejs/src
+cd ~/b2m-nodejs-v2/lab-3
-npm start server.js
+docker-compose down
+docker-compose build
+docker-compose up -d
 ```
-Run a couple of transactions by refreshing the URL: `http://localhost:3001/checkout`
+Run a couple of transactions by refreshing the URL: `http://<your-hostname>:3003/checkout`

-Use browser or `curl` to access `http://localhost:3001/metrics` to verify exposed metrics.
+Use browser or `curl` to access `http://<your-hostname>:3003/metrics` in order to verify exposed metrics.
 Output should be similar to:

 ```
 # HELP process_cpu_user_seconds_total Total user CPU time spent in seconds.